 By 1870 a 1,300-foot well-struck salt brine.
 This started a salt blockhouse operation where they extracted brine by evaporating the water to produce 65,000 barrels of salt annually.
 Port Crescent used the “slash” or leftover limbs, bark, and sawdust for fuel to boil the salt water.

 A notable fishing industry also was started, partially herring and whitefish.
-At one time this 17 block village boasted of a population of more than 500.
+At one time this 17 block village boasted a population of more than 500.

 In 1871 the town built its first schoolhouse.
-It was a two-story building and noted as one of the largest schools in Huron County.
+It was a two-story building and was noted as one of the largest schools in Huron County.
 The school could hold as many as 100 students.